Chart Color Schemes

 Sydney Olympic Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Sydney Olympic Park shows excellent health outcomes, with a very low prevalence of common health conditions across all age groups.
+Sydney Olympic Park shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.

-Approximately 54% (~3,686 people) of its total population has private health cover.
-Asthma and mental health issues are the most prevalent medical conditions, affecting 4.6% each of residents.
-A significant majority, 86.7%, report no medical ailments, compared to 0% in Greater Sydney overall.
-The area has a senior population (aged 65 and over) comprising 5.9% (403 people).
-Health outcomes among seniors align with the general population's health profile.
+Its private health cover rate is approximately 54%, slightly higher than the average SA2 area (~4,782 people).
+The most prevalent medical conditions are asthma and mental health issues, affecting 4.6% and 4.6% of residents respectively.
+A majority, 86.7%, report being completely free from medical ailments, compared to 0% in Greater Sydney overall.
+The area has a senior population (aged 65 and over) of 524 people, making up 5.9% of the total population.
+Health outcomes among seniors are notably strong and align with those of the general population.

 Frequently Asked Questions - Health